A doctor is examining an x-ray

 Day Before Your Test

 You can pre-register for your test if you would like.
-This can be done at the Out Patient Registration desk located at the front of the hospital.
+This can be done at the Outpatient Registration desk located at the ER entrance of the hospital.
 Be sure to bring your insurance cards and drivers license.

 Day of Your Test